TritonDataCenter/triton/README.md

 2. Configure VMware virtual networks for CoaL's "external" and "admin" networks.
 This is a one time configuration for a VMware installation.

-    a.
-First ensure that you have run VMware at least once.
+    1. First ensure that you have run VMware at least once.

-    b.
-Run the following setup script:
+    2. Run the following setup script:

             # Mac
             ./tools/coal-mac-vmware-setup